 The twins get to go out into the world!
 Justine and Caroline were only let to hang around the entrance to the velvet room.
 Now they can get out into the world!

-Players split their time between high-school, making and keeping friends, and fighting bad guys.
+Players split their time between the high school, making and keeping friends, and fighting bad guys.
 You can see how this is going to go.
 You will find small victories that will propel you into bigger scenarios

 There is a new party member named Kasumi Yoshizawa.
 She is a transfer student to Shujin.